Mentorship Program

 As a mentee

-Our mentee applications are open to all women, non-binary, and genderqueer individuals looking to grow their skills or career within the tech industry.
+Our mentee applications are open to individuals in support of our mission looking to grow their skills or career within the tech industry.
+While we welcome applicants of all genders, acceptance will be based on impact to our program goals.

 The strongest mentee applications include specifics about your mentorship goals.
 Do you want to level up your backend development skills?
 Gain more insight into feature prioritisation?
 Explore non-technical careers in the tech industry?
-Learn more about how to become an engineering manager?
 The more up-front you are about your goals, the better we can match you to the right mentor.

 Application timeline